How to restore the default .htaccess file for WordPress

-WordPress default .htaccess file
+The WordPress default .htaccess file contains the following lines of code:

 # BEGIN WordPress